YouHaveTrouble/minecraft-optimization/README.md

 #### [`paper.yml`]

 ##### anti-xray
 Enable this to hide ores from x-rayers.
 For detailed configuration of this feature check out [Stonar96's recommended settings](https://gist.github.com/stonar96/ba18568bd91e5afd590e8038d14e245e).
+Enabling this will actually decrease performance, however it is much more efficient than any anti-xray plugin.
+In most cases the performance impact will be negligible.

 ##### remove-corrupt-tile-entities
 Change this to `true` if you're getting your console spammed with errors regarding tile entities.
 This will remove any tile entities that cause the error instead of ignoring it.
+If you get frequent warnings about tile entities, investigate why they are breaking.
+This is not a solution to the root issue.

 ##### nether-ceiling-void-damage-height
 If this option is greater that `0`, players above the set y level will be damaged as if they were in the void.
 This will prevent players from using the nether roof.
 Vanilla nether is 128 blocks tall, so you should probably set it to `127`.
 If you modify the height of the nether in any way you should set this to `[your_nether_height] - 1`.